Dr. Yu's research laboratory is working towards identifying innovative therapies for cancer care.

 - Research Program

 Dr. Yu is a member of the Genetics and Epigenetics research progam at Winship Cancer Institute of Emory University.
-He is a member of the ASTRO Radiation and Cancer Biology Committee Research Council, ASTRO Research Evaluation Committee Research Council, American Society for Clinical Investigation, American Society of Clinical Oncology, American Association for Cancer Research, Radiation Research Society, and Radiological Society of North America among others.
-At Emory, he is a member of the Emory Graduate Programs in Cancer Biology and Graduate Program in Genetics and Molecular Biology, and the Emory MD/PhD Program.
+He is also a member of the ASTRO Radiation and Cancer Biology Committee Research Council, ASTRO Research Evaluation Committee Research Council, American Society for Clinical Investigation, American Society of Clinical Oncology, American Association for Cancer Research, Radiation Research Society, and Radiological Society of North America among others.
+At Emory, he is a member of the Emory Graduate Programs in Cancer Biology and Genetics and Molecular Biology, and the Emory MD/PhD Program.

 Dr. Yu is actively engaged in both clinical and science research, including, understanding how cells respond to replication stress and how to utilize this knowledge for improvements in cancer diagnosis and treatment.